opendaylight/docs/docs/user-guide/tsdr-user-guide.rst

 This document describes how to use HSQLDB, HBase, and Cassandra data stores to capture time series data using Time Series Data Repository (TSDR) features in OpenDaylight.
-This document contains configuration, administration, management, usage, and troubleshooting sections for the features.
+This document contains configuration, administration, management, usage, and troubleshooting sections for these features.

 Overview